comenerv/story/y10m/b.markdown

 简化! make it short, make it simple!
 There are wrong ideas and conclusions, try to remove my thoughts and keep only facts.
-But it turned into chaos when I want to simplify it.
+And it get dark color, you must do something about it.
 2017 oct20, 2018 Oct 20, 2019 jan02

 [Source](https://github.com/goodagood/story/blob/master/y10m/b.markdown)